pvh95/dl_reddit_meme/README.md

   - Output: the encompassing **./output/unified_headline.csv**
   - It includes the last 10 years of scraped headlines with addtional information such *date*, *section*, *keywords*

-**meme_scrape.py** (Reddit Meme scraper)
+**meme_scrape.py**
   - A guide to create a Reddit API key: https://towardsdatascience.com/how-to-use-the-reddit-api-in-python-5e05ddfd1e5c
-  - Scraping Reddit memes from 2011.10.02 until (but not including) 2021.10.17 and those pictures will be saved to **./output/meme_pics** folder
+  - Scraping and downloading Reddit memes from 2019.01.01 until (but not including) 2021.10.17 and those pictures will be saved to **./output/meme_pics** folder
-  - *At the moment there are some missing period such 2018.05.21 - 2018.10.17 and from 2020.12.05 onwards.
-The reason that we scraped on our computers and beacause of the lack of time we needed to suspen all of our scraping activities.
-We are going to fix this issue.*
-  - Any text information (file_names, title, score) will be saved into the **./output/memes.csv**.
+  - Any scraped text information (file_names, title, score) will be saved into the **./output/memes1921.csv**.

+**scrape_meme1118.py
+   - It just scraped the necessary information and urls into a csv for another py script to download those memes via the url.
+   - Scraped period: 2011.01.01 - 2018.12.31
+   - Saved to **./output/memes1118.csv**

+**downl_meme1118.py
+   - Input: **./output/memes1118.csv**
+   - It used the url information from **./output/memes1118.csv** to download memes to **./output/meme_pics/**
+   - The # of downloaded images are much less than what this csv contains due to lot of already deleted memes from reddit.
+   -
+**memed_deletion.py
+   - Input: **./output/memes1118.csv** and **./output/memes1921.csv**
+   - Concatenating  ./output/memes1921.csv and ./output/memes1118.csv into one dataframe then filter this dataframe by
+      - First using pics in ./faulty_pics folder to clean up ./output/meme_pics/
+      - Then using the cleaned ./output/meme_pics/ folder to filter the concatenated dataframe
+   -Output: **./output/memes.csv**

 **memes_exploratory.ipynb** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/pvh95/dl_reddit_meme/blob/main/memes_exploratory.ipynb)  (Exploratory Data Analysis and Visualization and labelling)
   - Input: ***./output/memes.csv***